Be careful how you characterize God.

 If an author writes the Christian’s POV without such conflict, the author is, in the end, mischaracterizing God, for God is neither absent nor silent in such conflict.
 Instead, He promises to convict the Christian of his sin (Romans 3:9-20), to relieve his conscience through the forgiveness of sin (Psalm 30), to provide a way out of every temptation (1 Corinthians 10:13), or to give him over to his sinful desires (Romans 1:18-32).
 For this reason, and whatever the outcome for the Christian at the end of the conflict, the author must write the conflict lest he mischaracterize the righteousness and salvific intent of God.

-This is why I had to put down the book I was recently reading.
-The author, while writing in the POV of a baptized Christian, had him repeatedly encountering the Word of God while also engaging in louche behavior, but the character never experienced any spiritual conflict between the two actions.
-This, inadvertently, characterized God as having no conflict between the two.
+For example, if an author, while writing in the POV of a baptized Christian, has the character repeatedly encountering the Word of God while also engaging in louche behavior but never has the character experience any spiritual conflict between the two actions, then the author, inadvertently, characterizes God as having no conflict between the two.

 Do you see what I mean?

 Now, a quick word about giving God dialogue in a fiction book.